un1dt5/ctf-writeups/bi0sCTF 2024/README.md

 All other timestamps are to be taken as it is from artifacts.

 ### Solution
-Got a .ad1 file, I used FTK Imager to analyse it.

 #### Q1) What is the serial number of the sandisk usb that he plugged into the system?
 And when did he plug it into the system?
 Format: verboten{serial_number:YYYY-MM-DD-HH-MM-SS}